 Oral health is a term used to talk about the health of a person's teeth and gums .
-If people have unhealthy teeth and gums they will probably have some pain; they may not be able to eat a variety of healthy foods or talk to other people comfortably.
+If people have unhealthy teeth and gums they will probably have some pain.
+Also, they may not be able to eat a variety of healthy foods or talk to other people comfortably.

-The oral health of Indigenous people is not as good as that of other Australians.
-The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally worsened .
+The oral health of Indigenous people is not as good as that of non-Indigenous Australians .
+The oral health of young non-Indigenous children has improved in recent years, but the oral health of young Indigenous children has generally got worse.
 Indigenous children have more caries in their deciduous (baby) and permanent (adult) teeth than do non-Indigenous children, and their caries are often more severe.
 Indigenous children have more decayed, missing and filled teeth than do non-Indigenous children.
-In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than did non-Indigenous children.
+In 2000-2003, Indigenous children also had more gingivitis (a mild form of periodontal disease) than non-Indigenous children.

-Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed surfaces, which often suggests poor access to timely dental care .
+Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed surfaces, which is often because of poor access to dental services .
 Indigenous adults also suffered from more periodontal disease than did non-Indigenous adults.
 More Indigenous adults than non-Indigenous adults suffered from edentulism (losing all of their teeth), especially at younger ages.